 Gilbert Strang was an undergraduate at MIT and a Rhodes Scholar at Balliol College, Oxford.
 His Ph.D. was from UCLA and since then he has taught at MIT.
 He has been a Sloan Fellow and a Fairchild Scholar and is a Fellow of the American Academy of Arts and Sciences.
-He is a Professor of Mathematics at MIT and an Honorary Fellow of Balliol College.
+He is a Professor of Mathematics at MIT, an Honorary Fellow of Balliol College, and a member of the National Academy of Sciences.

 Gilbert Strang